BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-We need to ensure we won't allow to add the same cell twice to the board hence the above test.
+We need to ensure we won’t allow adding the same cell twice to the board hence we test there are no duplicates.
 Here is the implementation for `add_cells/2` function:

 {% highlight elixir %}
 # lib/game_of_life/board.ex